wallamide/rumcake/docs/src/content/docs/getting-started/matrix-and-layout.md

 ---
-title: Matrix and Layout
+title: Device Info, Matrix and Layout
 description: How to configure your keyboard matrix and layout.
 sidebar:
   order: 3
 ---

-This document contains some information on how to set up a basic matrix and layout setup for your keyboard.
+This document contains some information on how to define some basic information for your keyboard, and how to set up a basic matrix and layout setup for your keyboard.

 :::note
 The following examples are for a non-split keyboard, which places the `KeyboardMatrix` and `KeyboardLayout`